bluesky/bluesky/doc/source/plans.rst

             yield from cleanup_plan()
             raise  # Re-raise the exception.

-The :func:`finalize_wrapper` preprocessor provides a succinct way of applying this pattern.
+The :func:`finalize_wrapper` preprocessor provides a succinct and fully correct way of applying this general pattern.

 .. code-block:: python